GoobyFRS/bluebotpc-web/pages/contact.md

 **Our Mission** is to provide honest and quality IT Support and Cloud Services in an effort to bring something of positive value to our local community.
 We do not do this as a full-time money-making endvour.
 Instead we offer our services at rates we find reasonable so that we can generally support our community.

+We highly value privacy and security online.
+We also highly value Open Source Software and the community that contributes to it!

 **History:** I started in Aurora, Colorado as a PC Repair shop in 2015 after Graduation from Pickens Technical College.

 In 2022 I moved to Lone Tree, Colorado and built our first PoP/Small Scale Data Center offering Game Server Hosting.
 We lightly dabbled in Managed Services.